google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 First Impressions

-The AC180 is Bluetti's answer to the EcoFlow Delta 2 and Jackery Explorer 1000 Plus — and it's a compelling one.
+The AC180 is Bluetti's answer to the EcoFlow Delta 2 — and it's a compelling one.
 At 1,152Wh with 1,800W output (2,700W surge), it sits right in the sweet spot for home backup and RV use.
-It's heavier than the Delta 2 (38 lbs vs 27 lbs) but offers 128Wh more capacity and a much better app experience than Bluetti's older models.
-The AC180 charges in 1.5-2 hours, has 4 AC outlets, and includes Bluetooth app control that actually works.
+It's heavier than the Delta 2 (38 lbs vs 27 lbs) but offers more capacity and a much better app experience than Bluetti's older models.
+The AC180 charges fully in 1 hour (0-80% in just 45 minutes), has 4 AC outlets, and includes Bluetooth app control that actually works.

 Image Placement 01